OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-119.md

 ## Psalm 119:56

 > This has become mine,
-> That I comply with Your precepts.
+> That I observe Your precepts.

 ---